kobykorman/eloquentify/README.md

 Using Eloquent can be costly in terms of how many queries are fired behind the scenes when a model has many relationships.
 What if we could leverage the database for what it was meant for while retaining the Eloquent experience?

-Eloquentify provides an easy way to transform the result of a single efficient custom query into fully functional nested Eloquent models, so you can continue enjoying the familiar Eloquent API and all of its benefits.
+Eloquentify easily transforms the result of a single custom query into nested Eloquent models, so you can continue enjoying the Eloquent API and all of its benefits.

 ## Installation